IJCEP Copyright © 2007-All rights reserved.

 Full text PDF

-Address all correspondences to: Qihui “Jim” Zhai, MD, Department of Pathology, The Methodist Hospital, Houston, TX 77030.
+Address all correspondence to: Qihui “Jim” Zhai, MD, Department of Pathology, The Methodist Hospital, Houston, TX 77030.
 E-mail:

 qzhai@tmhs.org